Stock Markets Take Another Hit As The Trade War With China Heats Up

 Stocks were also down in Europe and Asia.

-Earlier in the day, China allowed its currency, the yuan, to drop below seven per dollar, its weakest level in a decade.
+Earlier in the day, China allowed its currency, the yuan, to drop below 7 per dollar, its weakest level in a decade.

-China also said it asked state-owned firms to stop buying U.S. agricultural products, Bloomberg reported.
+China also said it asked state-owned companies to stop buying U.S. agricultural products, Bloomberg reported.
 It's the latest blow to American farmers, who have seen prices fall sharply as a result of friction between the U.S. and its major trading partners.

-The decision to let the yuan fall was widely seen as an effort by China to stem the effects of President Trump's decision last week to impose stiffer tariffs on imports from China, which also sent stocks falling on Thursday.
+The decision to let the yuan fall was widely seen as an effort by China to stem the effects of President Trump's decision last week to impose stiffer tariffs on imports from that country, which sent stocks falling on Thursday.

-The decline makes Chinese imports in the United States less expensive, and thus makes U.S. companies less competitive.
+The decline makes Chinese imports in the United States less expensive, thus making U.S. companies less competitive.
 It also lowers profits for U.S. companies that do business in China.

 People's Bank of China Governor Yi Gang said China won't let the yuan become a casualty of the trade war.
 "I am fully confident that the yuan will remain a strong currency in spite of recent fluctuations amid external uncertainties," he said.